swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

 ~~~
 </div>

-and tell Git to make it a [repository](../../gloss.html#repository)&mdash;a place where
+and tell Mercurial to make it a [repository](../../gloss.html#repository)&mdash;a place where
-Git can store old versions of our files:
+Mercurial can store old versions of our files:

 <div class="in" markdown="1">
 ~~~
-$ git init
+$ hg init
 ~~~
 </div>

+Mercurial commands are written `hg verb`,
+where `verb` is what we actually want it to do.

 If we use `ls` to show the directory's contents,
 it appears that nothing has changed: